 To apply for the ESRC IAA Exploratory Impact Award, Impact Project Award or Knowledge Exchange Secondment Award, please use the combined ESRC IAA Application form (Word) (UoB only).

 Applications can be submitted at any time and will be reviewed at regular meetings of the ESRC IAA Funding Panel.
-The next submission deadline is;
+The next submission deadline will be in early 2017, date to be announced shortly.

 If you have project ideas for applying your research with and/or for external organisations and communities, please contact Esther Brown or Nikki Hicks in RED.
 You may also like to share our Collaboration with the University of Bristol (PDF, 258kB) leaflet with your potential partners.